Skip to content

 Sono vegetariano / vegetarianaI'm vegetarianMasc. / fem.

-Vorrei dell'acqua naturaleI'd like still water*frizzante* = sparkling
+Vorrei dell'acqua naturaleI'd like still waterfrizzante = sparkling

-Il conto, per favoreThe check, please
+Il conto, per favoreThe check, pleaseeel KON-toh, pehr fah-VOH-reh

 Posso pagare con la carta?Can I pay by card?